 - 1. Log into the web-based configuration by opening a web browser and entering the IP address of the router (192.168.0.1).
 Click on Setup and then click Wireless Settings on the left side. - 2.
 Next to Security Mode, select WPA-Personal. - 3.
 Next to WPA Mode, select Auto, WPA2 Only, or WPA Only.
 Use Auto if you have wireless clients using both WPA and WPA2. - 4.
 Next to Cypher Type, select TKIP and AES, TKIP, or AES. - 5.
 Next to Group Key Update Interval, enter the amount of time before the group key used for broadcast and multicast data is changed (3600 is default). - 6.
 Next to Pre-Shared Key, enter a key (passphrase).
 The key is entered as a pass-phrase in ASCII format at both ends of the wireless connection.
-The pass-phrase must be between 8-63 characters. - 7.
-Click Save Settings to save your settings.
-If you are configuring the router with a wireless adapter, you will lose connectivity until you enable WPA-PSK on your adapter and enter the same passphrase as you did on the router.

-wireless security modes, including WE wireless encryption standard.
-WPA pr P, WPA-Person ovides a higher ecurity features.
-This device supports three al, and WPA-Enterprise.
-WEP is the original level of security.
-WPA-Personal does not e option requires an external RADIUS server Security Mode : WPA-Personal • WPA patibility, use V er and legacy stations are not allowed acces VPA Only.
-This mode uses TKIP cipher. ode.
-To achieve better wireless performan cipher). ce use WPA2 ( Dnly security mode (or in other words AES cipher).
-Ce use WPA2 ( Auto (WPA or W cipher).
-Auto (WPA or W cipher).
-WPA Mode : Auto (WPA or W TKIP and AES cipher).
-WPA Mode : Cipher Type : Auto (WPA or W TKIP and AES /PA2) - cipher).
-WPA Mode : Cipher Type : Group Key Update Interval : PRE-SHARED KEY Auto (WPA or W TKIP and AES 3600 (PA2) (seconds) e.
-For good security it should be of ample
+The pass-phrase must be between 8-63 characters. - wireless encryption standard.
+WPA provides a higher level of security.
+WPA-Personal does not require an authentication server.
+The WPA-Enterprise option requires an external RADIUS server.
+Security Mode: WPA-Personal • WPA Use WPA or WPA2 mode to achieve a balance of strong security and best compatibility.
+This mode uses WPA for legacy clients while maintaining higher security with stations that are WPA2 capable.
+Also the strongest cipher that the client supports will be used.
+For best security, use WPA2 Only mode.
+This mode uses AES(CCMP) cipher and legacy stations are not allowed access with WPA security.
+For maximum compatibility, use WPA Only.
+This mode uses TKIP cipher.
+Some gaming and legacy devices work only in this mode.
+To achieve better wireless performance use WPA2 Only security mode (or in other words AES cipher).
+WPA Mode: Auto (WPA or WPA2) Cipher Type: TKIP and AES 🖃 Group Key Update Interval: 3600 PRE-SHARED KEY Enter an 8 to 63 character alphanumeric pass-phrase.
+For good security it should be of ample length and should not be a commonly known phrase.
+Pre-Shared Key: